 Mark your calendar for the Planning and Conservation League’s annual symposium, which will take place on Saturday, February 21, 2015 at UC Davis School of Law.
 The event theme will be “Does Land Use Matter?” and will focus on the ways in which land use simultaneously affects the environment, the economy, public health, quality of life, and social justice.
 The symposium will bring together about 200 of California’s environmental, business, community, agency and elected leaders to explore land use policy implications in a wide range of areas, including the new impacts of Cap & Trade funding on housing, transportation, and disadvantaged communities.

-Registration will open in mid-October, with discounted tickets for members and attendees who register before January 1, 2015.
+Registration is now open, with discounted tickets for members and attendees who register before January 1, 2015.

 Against the backdrop of the Governor’s drought declaration, the 2014 PCL Symposium, entitled Water for Life, brought together over 200 thinkers, doers, and decision-makers to discuss collaborative solutions to the current water crisis, and ways to move California towards a more equitable and sustainable water future.
 Attendees had the opportunity to hear about the prospects of a 2014 water bond from Senator Lois Wolk and Assembly Member Anthony Rendon, and had a chance to explore a range of perspectives on restoration of the Bay-Delta.
 The breakout sessions took an action-oriented approach towards coastal protection, the human right to water, water pricing, stormwater, and much more.
 The 2014 Symposium was one of our most successful ever, thanks to our sponsors, top-flight presenters, amazing volunteers, and engaged attendees.
 The Symposium Proceedings have been posted for download and review.

 For nearly 50 years, the Planning and Conservation League (PCL) along with its